-The occasion for the following account by Governor Bradford is after the arrival of a ship loaded with supplies and some new residents for the fledgling colony from the colonists’ homeland.
+The occasion for the following account by Governor Bradford is after the arrival of a ship loaded with supplies and some new residents for the fledgling colony from his homeland.
 Food was already in short supply and the arrival of more mouths to feed was not well received by many already struggling to keep alive.
-At the end of the text, it is mentioned that pelts and “clapboards” were loaded onto the ship for its return voyage, which were commodities that the Plymouth residents sold in their former homeland to obtain funds for purchasing necessities.
+At the end of the text, it is mentioned that loaded onto the ship for its return voyage were pelts and “clapboards,” which were sold by the Plymouth residents in their homeland to obtain funds for purchasing necessities.
 Also, notice how they managed to keep their corn alive in a drought and their attitude about eating lobsters.
 At the time lobsters were considered food for the poor and not the pricey delicacy they are currently (shows what marketing can do).
 I have modernized the spelling, but the structure of the composition has not been changed.
 Asterisks refer to notes at the end of the piece.

 These passengers, when they saw their low and poor condition ashore, were much daunted and dismayed, and according to their diverse humors were diversely affected; some wished themselves in England again; others fell a weeping, fancying their own misery in what they saw now in others; some others were pitying the distress they saw their friends had been long in, and still were under; in a word, all were full of sadness.
 Only some of their old friends rejoiced to see them, and that it was no worse with them, for they could not expect it should be better, and now hoped they should enjoy better days together.
 And truly it was no marvel they should be thus affected, for they were in a very low condition, many were ragged in apparel, and some little better then half naked; though some that were well stored before, were well enough in this regard.
 But for food they were all alike, save some that had got a few pease* from the ship that was last here.
 The best dish they could present their friends with was a lobster, or a piece of fish, without bread or anything else but a cup of fair spring water.
 And the long continuance of this diet, and their labors abroad, had somewhat abated the freshness of their former complexion.
 But God gave them health and strength in a good measure; and showed them by experience the truth of that word, Deut.
 8:3, That man “liveth not by bread only, but by every word that proceedeth out of the mouth of the Lord doth a man live.”